Three years after her first visit, Manisha Lalloo catches up with the graduates of AstraZeneca’s training scheme

 This demand is a result of the real impact the graduates have had on the organisation.
 As well as delivering excellent scientific research a number of them have been involved in publications or spoken and presented at external conferences, something that was never expected to result from the programme.
 ‘A lot of managers comment about how driven our graduates are, and how bright they are in addition to their fantastic scientific contribution,’ says Watkin who also comments on how the graduates have added to the cultural vibrancy of the site.

-Following the launch of the graduate programme AstraZeneca has set up a network of early career researchers across all their sites – including graduates, industrial placement students and post docs.
+Following the launch of the graduate programme, which is accredited by the RSC, AstraZeneca has set up a network of early career researchers across all their sites – including graduates, industrial placement students and post docs.
 As well as running events such as leadership symposiums, the network also hosts social activities such as bowling or cinema nights, which has helped to build a community among early-career researchers at the company.
 Graduates on the programme are also offered additional support in the form of a mentor, who can offer advice on future career plans and act as a sounding board for issues they might not want to discuss with their line manager or team.

 The graduate programme is a long-term strategy for AstraZeneca, who have since launched a second graduate programme, this time in its Pharmaceutical Technology & Development division.
 In Summer 2015, AstraZeneca Imed also announced a joint PhD programme with Cambridge University that funds nine to ten full time PhD students across chemistry, biochemistry and pharmacology.
 ‘It demonstrates our commitment for the science base of the UK,’ says Watkin.
 Alongside the company’s existing sandwich and summer placement schemes it has led to AstraZeneca significantly increasing its reputation as a graduate employer.